danielbodnar/awesome-stars/README.md

 - [n1207n/video-transcode-queue](https://github.com/n1207n/video-transcode-queue) - A sample video upload platform as a kubernetes cluster (WIP)
 - [valeriansaliou/bloom](https://github.com/valeriansaliou/bloom) - :cherry_blossom: HTTP REST API caching middleware, to be used between load balancers and REST API workers.
 - [wal-g/wal-g](https://github.com/wal-g/wal-g) - Archival and Restoration for databases in the Cloud
-- [xyproto/algernon](https://github.com/xyproto/algernon) - Small self-contained pure-Go web server with Lua, Teal, Markdown, HTTP/2, QUIC, Redis and PostgreSQL support
+- [xyproto/algernon](https://github.com/xyproto/algernon) - Small self-contained pure-Go web server with Lua, Teal, Markdown, Ollama, HTTP/2, QUIC, Redis and PostgreSQL support
 - [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 - [buraksezer/olric](https://github.com/buraksezer/olric) - Distributed in-memory object store.
 It can be used as an embedded Go library and a language-independent service.
 - [exceptionless/Exceptionless](https://github.com/exceptionless/Exceptionless) - Exceptionless application